anders-kolstad/MadFates_Madingley/docs/05-Norway_spatialInputs.md

 rm(temp)
 ```

 This looks a bit un-nuanced.
-Ket's first see this pattern in a continental context.
-Note: there's only one band here (annual means).
+Let's first see this pattern in a continental context.
+Note: there's only one band here (annual means I think).

 ```r